Platte River (Iowa and Missouri): History

 When Missouri entered the union in 1821, the western border of Missouri from Arkansas to Iowa was based on the confluence of the Kansas River and Missouri River in the West Bottoms in Kansas City.
-Land in what is now the northwest Missouri was deeded to the Ioway, Sac and Fox tribes.
+Land in what is now the northwest Missouri was deeded to the Ioway, Sauk and Meskwaki tribes.

 However, settlers (most notably Joseph Robidoux in St. Joseph, Missouri) began encroaching on the land.
 Further settlers in northern Missouri were upset about being cut off from the Missouri.